wcmq-abmc/mice_dietary_study/README.md

 2.Boxplots_metabolites_microbiome.R

   This will read the Read the SE object containing all the metabolites from Liver/Serum/Fecal matrices and the microbiome data.
 Generate pdf file containing the Log ion counts for all metabolites and Log abundance for microbial species.
+A Bonferroni level of significance of 0.05 / (437 + 64) was used.